-To assist in improving programs, establishing and maintaining standards, and improving student achievement, school jurisdictions and accredited-funded private schools shall develop, document, keep current and implement student assessment policies and procedures for conducting continuous assessments and evaluations of student learning in education programs that provide for
+To assist in improving programs, establishing and maintaining standards, and improving student achievement, school jurisdictions and all accredited schools (funded and non-funded) shall develop, document, keep current and implement student assessment policies and procedures for conducting continuous assessments and evaluations of student learning in education programs that provide for:

 - accurate, fair and equitable student assessment

 - the student’s right of appeal and procedures for appeal